johnny353535/yoi/docs/_pages/behaviours/dismiss.md

 ## Events

-This behaviour fires the following events on each element it is applied to:
+This behavior fires the following events on each element it is applied to:

 | `yoi-dismiss` | Fires after the dismissable element disappeared. |